 The borders remain closed to all foreign arrivals including yachts.

-Some repatriation flights have occured from NZ and Fiji.
+Some repatriation flights have occurred from NZ and Fiji.
 At this point there are no indications of when borders may re-open, but it will not be before 2022.

 Download the official arrival plan for Fiji with the application and quarantine procedure.